Refine

 In essence, licensing requirements will vary depending on the state and your situation.
 But the licensing agency can supply you with all the information you need to remain compliant.
 Once you have a chat with them, ensure you glean as much information as possible.

-Come Up With a Daycare Business Plan
+Write a Daycare Business Plan

 Once you fulfill the licensing requirements, the next step is to write a business plan for your daycare.
 Having a solid business plan is essential in that it gives you a framework for running the business successfully.